 The existing storage area proposals, digital mapping, aerial photographs and the LiDAR data were reviewed to check for additional potential storage areas and to revise the existing ones.
-Five areas were identified for further modelling analysis.
-These are as follows:
+Five areas were identified for further modelling analysis as illustrated in figure C -2.